 - President Grover Cleveland’s daughter “Baby” Ruth

-Today, thanks to vaccination, diphtheria cases are fairly uncommon, limited to a few thousand annually in the United States.
+Today, thanks to vaccination, diphtheria cases are fairly uncommon, limited to a few thousand cases annually in the United States.